Exam Revision Information

 Helpful Hints and Advice for Revising

-Assessments and exams, particularly public exams, are stressful for both students and their parents/carers.
+Assessments/Exams, particularly public exams, are stressful for both students and their parents/carers.
 There is no single approach to preparing for exams and there are many techniques and practices which can be employed.
-Please find below find some advice and links which we hope you and your child will find useful.
+Below find some links which we hope you and your child will find useful.

 Online Resources - links to MyMaths, GCSEPOD, JSTOR and Kerboodle and many more.